intuit/PHP-Payments-SDK/Readme.md

 ## Operations

-The PHP Payments SDK supports all six Payments endpoints: `BankAccounts`, `Cards`, `Charges`, `EChecks`, `Tokens`, `Transactions` that mentioned in the docs: [API Reference](https://developer.intuit.com/app/developer/qbpayments/docs/api/resources/all-entities/bankaccounts#create-a-bank-account-from-a-token).
+The PHP Payments SDK supports all six Payments endpoints: `BankAccounts`, `Cards`, `Charges`, `EChecks`, `Tokens`, `Transactions`.
+These can be found in our [QuickBooks Payments API Explorer](https://developer.intuit.com/app/developer/qbpayments/docs/api/resources/all-entities/bankaccounts).

-To construct the body for each API endpoint, developers will need to first construct the body of the request in array format, then use the `Operations`'s `buildFrom` method to convert the array to object.
+To construct the body for each API endpoint, developers will need to first construct the body of the request in array format, then use the `Operations`'s `buildFrom` method to convert the array to an object.

-For example, to convert an array representation of card to a $card object, use:
+For example, to convert an array representation of a card to a $card object, use:
 ```php
 CardOperations::buildFrom($cardarray);
 ```

-All supports `operations` are availble here: [Operations](https://github.com/intuit/PHP-Payments-SDK/tree/master/src/Operations)
+All supported `operations` are availble here: [Operations](https://github.com/intuit/PHP-Payments-SDK/tree/master/src/Operations)

-Once the object is created, you will use the `$client` corresponding functions call to send the request.
-The function names of all the endpoints are derived from the doc.
-For example To create a card, you will use:
+Once the object is created, you can use it to send the request.
+The function names of all the endpoints are derived from the [API reference](https://github.com/intuit/PHP-Payments-SDK/tree/master/src/Operations).
+For example, to create a card, you should use:
 ```php
 $client->createCard($card);
 ```

-If you want to provide a customer Request-Id for the request, use:
+If you want to provide a custom Request-Id for the request, use:
 ```php
 $client->createCard($card, $requestId);
 ```
 otherwise, a system generated random request ID will be provided.

-To check a list of available functions, refer to here: [API endpoints operations](https://github.com/intuit/PHP-Payments-SDK/blob/master/src/PaymentClient.php)
+To check a list of available functions, refer here: [API endpoints operations](https://github.com/intuit/PHP-Payments-SDK/blob/master/src/PaymentClient.php)

 ## Interceptors

-Interceptors are used to intercept requests and response.
-It can be used to log a request/response, creating a retry mechanism if a connection timeout, or handing token expiration cases.
+Interceptors are used to intercept requests and responses.
+It can be used to log a request or response.
+This can be used as a retry mechanism for issues such as connection timeouts or token expirations.

 The default interceptors provided in this SDK are:
- - StackTraceLoggerInterceptor:
+ - **StackTraceLoggerInterceptor**:
-     Similar to log4j, logging the stackTrace to a log file.
+     Similar to log4j, it will log the stack trace to a log file.
+The StackTraceLoggerIntercepto will log everything to one error log.
- - RequestResponseLoggerInterceptor:
+ - **RequestResponseLoggerInterceptor**:
-     log the complete request and response sent/received each time.
-Hide the OAuth 2.0 token.
-The StackTraceLoggerInterceptor     will log everything to one error log, however, RequestResponseLoggerInterceptor will record each request in a file, and each response in a file.
+     It will log the complete request and response that was sent and received each time.
+It will hide the OAuth 2.0 token.
+The RequestResponseLoggerInterceptor will record each request in a file, and each response in a file.
- - ExceptionOnErrorInterceptor:
+ - **ExceptionOnErrorInterceptor**:
-     throw an exception if the request failed.
+     It will throw an exception if the request failed.

-Based on the need, you can define your own interceptors to intercept request and response by inheriting the  `InterceptorInterface`:
+Based on the need, you can define your own interceptors to intercept requests and responses by inheriting the  `InterceptorInterface`:
 - To change the request sent to the Payments API, define your `before(RequestInterface &$request, PaymentClient $client)` method.
 - To change the response received, define your `after(ResponseInterface &$response, PaymentClient $client)` method.
-- To intercept the request and response, but don't alter them, define your `intercept(RequestInterface $request, ResponseInterface $response, PaymentClient $client)` method.
+- To intercept the unaltered request and response, define your `intercept(RequestInterface $request, ResponseInterface $response, PaymentClient $client)` method.

 In order to add an interceptor to the client, use: